This section described how you can control Mitti with various protocols like NMC, MIDI, OSC or DMX.

 If you specify a source, Mitti will listen to incoming NMC commands from that broadcaster, including transport and locate commands.
-This feature is the easiest way to sync Mitti to Vezér, and can be also used to synchronise multiple computers running Mitti instances, for example for backup purposes.
+This feature is the easiest way to sync Mitti to Vezér, and can be also used to synchronize multiple computers running Mitti instances, for example for backup purposes.

 If you Enable Output Mitti will broadcast NMC commands like transport and locate and will act as a Master NMC connection - this way you can specify a master machine for example if you want to sync with other computers on the local network running the same Mitti project.

-Mitti cannot output and listen NMC commands at the same time.
+Mitti cannot output and listen NMC commands at the same time of course.

 Important: All NMC commands are ignored when Mitti is running as a timecode follower.
 Mitti cannot output and listen NMC commands at the same time.

 A dedicated network is suggested to use this feature, preferably with wired connection.

 Mitti has extensive support for the OSC protocol.
 If you are not already familiar with OSC, it is a standard network protocol for communication between computers and multimedia devices.
-It does not require specialised hardware, just uses networking infrastructure that is often already in place.
+It does not require specialized hardware, just uses networking infrastructure that is often already in place.

 The make Mitti listen to OSC commands first you need to enable OSC Controls in the Preferences.
 Once you enabled, Mitti will listen to incoming OSC commands on UDP port 51000.